gstroup/apimocker/README.md

     },
 ```

-config.json using key == switch, and type as default:
+config.json using key == switch, and type as default.
+This route returns an HTML mock template.
 ```js
     "partner-join" : {
         "mockFile": "ijd_partner_smartbanner.html",